BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 14 ---

-![A grey text-only logo for the "Joint Committee of the European Supervisory Authorities" on a plain white background.
-The text is in a sans-serif font and arranged in two lines.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![This is a side-by-side display of the logos for two European Union financial regulatory bodies.
-On the left is the logo for the European Securities and Markets Authority (ESMA), featuring its acronym in blue surrounded by a circle of stars.
-On the right is the logo for the European Insurance and Occupational Pensions Authority (EIOPA), with its acronym in a stylized black font below a blue geometric shape containing stars.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The logo is a blue rectangle with the white letters "EBA" on the left and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 payments are expected, does the firm know the third party’s identity, for example is it a